kevinwojo/flask-template/README.md

 ### Prometheus Python Exporter
 The Flask application imports [prometheus-flask-exporter](https://pypi.org/project/prometheus-flask-exporter/) to instrument all Flask endpoints for Prometheus' consumption.
 This implements the [official Prometheus Python client](https://github.com/prometheus/client_python) and has a convenient wrapper around the [Gunicorn interface](https://github.com/prometheus/client_python#multiprocess-mode-gunicorn).

+### Semantic Versioning
+This repository implements [Semantic Versioning 2.0.0](https://semver.org/).
+This allows for the service to make use of a meaningful artifact-based deployment.
+This gives confidence that the correct revision of software is deployed into an environment and improves the posture in terms of roll-back.

+### Trunk-Based Branching
+The automation in this repository favors a [trunk-based branching strategy](https://trunkbaseddevelopment.com/).
+This strategy reduces the need for complex automation to deal with the overhead introduced by other branching techniques and lends itself to immutable and fully-tested builds.